-Chad Wolf planning Latin America trip amid staff concerns about covid
+Chad Wolf planning Latin America trip amid staff concerns about coronavirus

 “The Department of Homeland Security does not comment on allegedly leaked documents,” spokesman Alexei Woltornist said in a statement.
 “The Department will continue to carry out its mission protecting the Homeland.”

 One person with knowledge of the plans said the purpose of the trip would be to advance discussions on a range of topics, from cargo security to cybercrime and criminal fugitives.
-The DHS delegation will observe the same diplomatic protocols followed by the State Department to minimize the risk of spreading covid, the person said.
+The DHS delegation will observe the same diplomatic protocols followed by the State Department to minimize the risk of spreading the coronavirus, the person said.

-While a stop is Brazil is the least likely of the five nations on the itinerary, the other four remain part of Wolf’s plans, the person said.
+While a stop in Brazil is the least likely of the five nations on the itinerary, the other four remain part of Wolf’s plans, the person said.

 Under Trump, DHS has signed “asylum cooperation agreements” with Guatemala, Honduras and El Salvador that allow U.S. authorities to take migrants seeking humanitarian protections and fly them to Central America instead.